Neats29/neats29.github.io/source/start-here/index.md

 <h1 style="font-size: 1.4em;">Fun Facts</h1>

-- I was born in Iran 🇮🇷 but we later moved to London when I was 10
+- I was born in Iran 🇮🇷, we later moved to London when I was 10

 - I studied Pharmaceutical Science at University, but I changed careers in 2015 by learning to code at [Founders & Coders](https://www.foundersandcoders.com/)